Starlight42/DnsManager/README.md

 like "www", "mail", "smtp",...
 It is hard codded for now but will change in a future release.

-You cannot add custom zone field with the script now but in a futur it will be possible.
+You cannot add custom zone field with this script for now but in a next version it will be possible.

 ## Install